 Six trend sections were established to represent the six segments of river (Figure 1).
 Annual electrofishing of the Tongue River began in 2003.
-Electrofishing gear included a 14-foot flat bottom boat, 3500-watt generator, Coffelt VVP-15, single boom anode, $\frac{1}{2}$ inch-mesh dip net and a single netter.
+Electrofishing gear included a 14-foot flat bottom boat, 3500-watt generator, Coffelt VVP-15, single boom anode, /2 inch-mesh dip net and a single netter.
 In 2012 the Coffelt VVP-15 was replaced with the Smith-Root VVP-15B model.
+In 2014 the Smith-Root VVP-15B model was replaced with the Smith-Root GPP 5.0 model.
 One riverbank was continuously sampled in each section to reduce sampling bias and to include all habitat types.
 Seines were incorporated into annual trend sampling from 2003 to 2009.
-Trend sections were sampled in one-mile increments and for a total distance of 5 miles for the Birney and Hirsch sections while sampling 6 miles in the others.
+Trend sections were sampled in one-mile increments and for a total distance of five miles for Birney and Hirsch trend areas and six miles for each of the other four trend areas.